 • Refocus your attention on hobbies and personal interests.
 Set some time for yourself to do what brings you joy and fulfillment.

-• Keep in touch with your loved ones by phone or video calls.
-Staying connected with friends and family will help you combat the feelings of prolonged isolation and social distancing.
+• Keep in touch with your loved ones, either in person or by phone and video calls.
+Staying connected with friends and family will help you combat feelings of anxiety.

 • Exercise can be a helpful coping strategy.
 Participate in some physical activity, especially if you can do it easily at home.